dfelinto/blender-manual/interface/modes.rst

 Notes about modes shortcuts:

 - :kbd:`tab` toggles :guilabel:`Edit` mode.
 - :kbd:`ctrl-tab` switches between the :guilabel:`Weight Paint` (meshes)/\ :guilabel:`Pose` (armatures) modes, and the other current one (by default, the :guilabel:`Object` mode).
-However, the same shortcut has other, internal meanings in some modes (e.g. in :guilabel:`Sculpt` mode, it is used to select the current brush)…
+However, the same shortcut has other, internal meanings in some modes (e.g. in :guilabel:`Sculpt` mode, it is used to select the current brush)...

-As you can see, using shortcuts to switch between modes can become quite tricky, especially with meshes…
+As you can see, using shortcuts to switch between modes can become quite tricky, especially with meshes...

 We won't detail further more modes' usages here.
 Most of them are tackled in the :doc:`modeling chapter <modeling>`, as they are mainly related to this topic.
 The :guilabel:`Particle` mode is discussed in the :doc:`particle section <physics/particles/mode>`, and the :guilabel:`Pose` and :guilabel:`Edit` modes for armatures, in the :doc:`rigging one <rigging>`.